Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.
+- This season, Aaron Gordon has made 6.3 shots per game, which accounts for 12.0% of his team's total makes.

-- Gordon's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- He's put up 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.

-- The Suns are the sixth-best defensive squad in the league, giving up 111.6 points per game.
+- The Suns are the sixth-best defensive squad in the NBA, allowing 111.6 points per contest.

-- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.
+- The Suns allow 42.9 rebounds per game, ranking 11th in the league.

+- Giving up 23.4 assists per game, the Suns are the third-ranked team in the league.

 Aaron Gordon vs. the Suns